aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/import/_index.md

 ---
-title: Append PDF Files – Import into OneNote with Aspose.Note
+title: Append PDF Files and Import into OneNote using Aspose.Note for .NET
 linktitle: Import
 second_title: Aspose.Note .NET API
 description: Learn how to append PDF files and import them into OneNote using Aspose.Note for .NET.
 Step‑by‑step guide covers merge options and integration.